jrpool/calculator/README3.md

 An _input_ is a single input that a user can perform.
 For each input, there is a button and there is at least 1 keypress that can perform it.

 Each input has a _code_: a unique identifier of that input.
 For example, the input of the digit `1` has the code `num1`.
-The input of the inversion operator (the operator that divides 1 by a number) is `op1`.
+The input of the reciprocal operator (the operator that divides 1 by a number) is `op1`.

 At any time, the application is in some _state_.
 The state is the facts that the user can still do something about without restarting the application.
 The state is composed of 4 facts: